 - The animal is disruptive (e.g., excessive barking or creating other nuisances through behavior that is not necessary to provide the support required by the handler); or

 - The handler/owner has the animal in staff or other private Museum spaces unassociated with their accommodation that are not open to the public.

-Seating is available in the main lobby, first, and second floors.
+Seating is available in the main lobby, as well as on the first, and second floors.